Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 - Contact Form - Allows visitors to ask the owner of the website questions, such as further info, etc.

-For some/all of your features, you may choose to reference the specific project files that implement them, although this is entirely optional.

-Possible additional features to be implemented in the future:
+### Features Left to Implement
+- Backend knowledge required and later to be implemented for the information collected from the contact form section of the website.
+- Events section, detailing upcoming local events.
+- Implement an option to change the language of the website, as Glencar as many visitors from Germany & France who hill-walk and fish in the local area.
-I would lie to add a further page to the website in the future, where visitors can leave "stories" of their experiences in the area.
+- I would lie to add a further page to the website in the future, where visitors can leave "stories" of their experiences in the area.
 This would provide good feedback for the locals of Glencar, and insight for potential new visitors.

-### Features Left to Implement
-- Another feature idea
-- TBA...

 ## Technologies Used